International Cultural Relations Council

 = act as a central, virtual knowledge-hub for current multidisciplinary thought and research on the role of culture in international relations, peace and security, highlighting, in particular, the cultural narrative underlying countries' IR strategies and actions

-Recent additions to publications from our contributing experts
+Recent additions from our contributing experts

 The ICR Council builds on the work of the Funders Task Force on Culture and Development, an informal network of bilateral and multilateral agencies, banks and foundations committed to enhancing the role of culture in international development cooperation that was established at a meeting in 2012 at the European Investment Bank.